 The 9th World Energy Conference, held in Detroit in 1974, attracted 4,000 delegates from 69 countries.
 U.S. President Gerald Ford said in his opening statement: “No single country can solve the energy problem by itself”.

-At the 1977 World Energy Conference in Istanbul, Saudi Arabia, half of the OPEC nations were absent.
+At the 1977 World Energy Conference in Istanbul, half of the OPEC nations, including Saudi Arabia, were absent.
 The conference turned to a long list of alternative energy sources to oil, coal and natural gas.

 1970s & 1980s